WillePille69xx/Tycoon/Plan.md

 in order to make the game more entertaining and engaging...
 I just realized I did not follow the plan // I I Made the first lesson so I feel like I wasted my time doing it.

 2024-12-04: Today I plan to add the Upgrades function in the game.
+Okay I went a bit of course because I Noticed a error in my code which resulted in when I mine a ore and the same ore spawns again it spawns with 0 hp.
+It was an easy fix all i had to to was import copy create a copy so that when a new ore spawn the old ones attributes remains the same as its original.